voschezang/coding-handbook/documentation.md

 ## Internal documentation
 Designed for internal use by team members.

+**Living documentation**
-- Technical product/platform setup and configuration.
+Technical product/platform setup and configuration.
- - Functional designs.
-E.g. architectural designs.
+ - Functional design.
+E.g. architectural designs, functionality that is not yet build.
  - Inventory/resources
+     - _(Overview of)_ Components.
-  - Repositories.
+     - _(Overview of)_ Repositories.
 Configuration and code.
+     - _(Overview of)_ Infrastructure & pipelines.
+ - Components.
+E.g. products, tools libraries.
+   - Outside View.
+     - Description/Purpose.
+     - Boundary.
+Inputs and outputs.
+E.g. resources and added value.
+   - Specific Runbooks.
+Guides that are explicitly maintained.
-  - Infrastructure, pipelines
+ - Operations
+   - Generic operational and support tasks.
+   - Way of working.
+E.g. a definition of done.
  - Dependencies

-- Planning / Strategy.
+Planning / Strategy.
  - Signals, (candidates for) initiatives, goals.
  - Desired/targets states.
    - Links to product backlogs and departmental backlogs.

-- Contacts.
+Contacts.
  - Team members and stakeholders.
  - Dependencies.

-- Runbooks.
-Guides that are explicitly maintained.
- - Operations and support tasks.
-  - Way of working.
+**Ad hoc documentation**
-- Ad-hoc guides.
+Ad hoc guides.
 Historical guides that do not have to maintained.
  - Meeting Notes.
  - Past decisions and initiatives.
  - RCA's.

-- Archive.
+Archive.
 Deprecated pages.
 ```

 ### Systems